logicplace/Imperial/README.txt

 	with any amount of sublists.
 The string is the data type and the number is the data size.
 Standard data types include:
 	"string", "number", and "hexnum"
-	A module may add other types. /!\ NOT IMPLEMENTED YET /!\
+	A module may add other types.
-file = filename to get data from, if this isn't supplied you must use data
+file = filename to get data from.
+Can be a .bin file for binary data, .txt for
-	Can be a .bin file for binary data, .txt for string data, or .rpl for descriptor style marked up data.
-The .rpl should only contain a list with the data to insert in it. times = (optional) times to read (default: 1) export = see tilemap import = see tilemap
+	string data, or .rpl for descriptor style marked up data.
+The .rpl should only contain the data to insert. times = (optional) times to read (default: 1) export = see tilemap import = see tilemap